odedpinchover/TestProject/README.md

 How to run?

-1 Clone the project from master branch of https://github.com/odedpinchover/MyProject/new/master?readme=1
+1 Clone the project from main branch

   After you open the project please verify that resource folder is marked as the resources folder for this project - you should have this line in your TestProject.iml file under content tag